 The hand width as a clenched fist held up to the sky at arm’s length is ten degrees wide.

 The width between your index and little finger, tip-to-tip, when extended from your fist is 15 degrees and held at the sky at arms length.

-That width between you little finger and thumb, tip-to-tip when extended from your fist is roughly 25 degrees – when held to the sky at arms length.
+That width between your pinky finger and thumb, tip-to-tip when extended from your fist is roughly 25 degrees – when held to the sky at arms length.

 The trick is ‘at arms length’.

-These distances generally work for everyone, because arm length is proportional with hand size.
+The finger and hand distances generally work for everyone because one’s arm length is proportional to their hand size.
 The exception is the hand-span measure extending the thumb and little finger apart.
 Some people have more or less flexibility in their thumb than others and so this can vary from person to person.

 A way to check the span is to use the Big Dipper or Orion’s seven brightest stars (aka the Saucepan in the Southern Hemisphere) as a gauge and see whether your span for this hand measurement is closer to 20º or to 25º.

 How to get to know your personal sky measures by using your hand to measure angles…